Stephen Shore

 In 1976 he had a solo exhibition of color photographs at the Museum of Modern Art.
 In 2010 he received an Honorary Fellowship from the Royal Photographic Society.
+Shore has been the director of the photography department at Bard College since 1982.

 Life and work

 Early years

 Shore was born as sole son of Jewish parents who ran a handbag company.
 He was interested in photography from an early age.
 Self-taught, he received a Kodak Junior darkroom set for his sixth birthday from a forward-thinking uncle.
 He began to use a 35 mm camera three years later and made his first color photographs.
 At ten he got a copy of Walker Evans's book, American Photographs, which influenced him greatly.
 At age fourteen, Shore naively contacted Edward Steichen, then curator of photography at the Museum of Modern Art (MoMA) in New York, if he would have a look at his photographs, and Steichen was kind enough to buy three black and white photographs of New York City.

-In 1965, at the age of sixteen, Shore began to frequent Andy Warhol's studio, the Factory, photographing Warhol and the people that surrounded him, on and off, for about three years.
+In 1965, at the age of seventeen, Shore began to frequent Andy Warhol's studio, the Factory, photographing Warhol and the people that surrounded him, on and off, for about three years.
 "I began to see conceptually there because that's how Andy looked at the world, finding this detached pleasure in the banality of everyday things."
 His photographs of the Factory alongside those of Billy Name Kasper König selected for a documentary exhibition on Warhol at the Moderna Museet, Stockholm, in 1968.

-Through John Coplans' Jawlensky and the Serial Image and by spending time at the John Gibson Gallery he got acquainted with conceptual works that used photography by Christo, Richard Long, Peter Hutchinson and Dennis Oppenheim.
+Through John Coplans' Serial Imagery and by spending time at the John Gibson Gallery he got acquainted with conceptual works that used photography by Christo, Richard Long, Peter Hutchinson and Dennis Oppenheim.

 His early conceptual sequences of black and white photographs originated in 1969 and 1970.
-They were shown at his first solo exhibition in1971 at the Metropolitan Museum of Art in New York City, making him the first living photographer to be exhibited there.
+They were shown at his first solo exhibition in 1971 at the Metropolitan Museum of Art in New York City, making him the first living photographer to be exhibited there.

 American Surfaces

 Shore then embarked on a series of cross-country road trips, making "on the road" photographs of American and Canadian landscapes.
 In 1972, he made the journey from Manhattan to Amarillo, Texas, that provoked his interest in color photography.
 Viewing the streets and towns he passed through, he conceived the idea to photograph them in color, first using 35 mm hand-held camera and then a 4×5" view camera before finally settling on the 8×10 format.
-The change to a large format camera is believed to have happened because of a conversation with John Szarkowski.
-In 1974 a National Endowment for the Arts (NEA) grant funded further work, followed in 1975 by a Guggenheim Fellowship.
+His American Surfaces series, a travel diary made between 1972 and 1973 with photographs of "friends he met, meals he ate, toilets he sat on", was not published until 1999, then again in 2005.